Research course

 Materials Chemistry

-The technological devices that we depend on, from aeroplanes to mobile phones, rely upon ever-increasing structural complexity for their function.
-Designing complex materials for these devices through the art of chemical synthesis brings challenges and opportunities.
-Members of the Materials Research Interest Group invent new materials in view of potential applications.
-Modern materials chemistry is a wide-ranging topic and includes surfaces, interfaces, polymers, nanoparticles and nanoporous materials, self assembly, and biomaterials, with applications relevant to oil recovery and separation, catalysis, photovoltaics, fuel cells and batteries, crystallization and pharmaceutical formulation, gas sorption, energy, functional materials, biocompatible materials, computer memory, and sensors.
+Members of the Materials RIG invent new materials in view of potential applications.
+Modern materials chemistry is a wide ranging topic and includes surfaces, interfaces, polymers, nanoparticles and nanoporous materials, self assembly, and biomaterials, with applications relevant to oil recovery and separation, catalysis, photovoltaics, fuel cells and batteries, crystallisation and pharmaceutical formulation, gas sorption, energy, functional materials, biocompatible materials, computer memory, and sensors.

-Physical Chemistry
+Physical and Atmospheric Chemistry

 Physical Chemistry at Cambridge has two broad but overlapping aims.
 One is to understand the properties of molecular systems in terms of physical principles.
 This work underpins many developing technological applications that affect us all, such as nanotechnology, sensors and molecular medicine.
 The other is atmospheric chemistry where the interactions between chemical composition, climate and health are studied using a range of computer modelling and experiment-based approaches.
 Together these two areas form a richly interdisciplinary subject spanning the full range of scientific methodologies: experimental, theoretical and computational.
-It is the research area with something for everyone.
+It is a research area with something for everyone.

 Synthetic Chemistry